North Point Mall: History

+In February 2026 and March 2024, the Lego Store and Great American Cookie Company inside the mall closed.

+In April 2026, Chick-fil-A inside the food court closed After 33 years.

+On August 23rd, 2026 the city council finally approved the redevelopment of the mall. the plan calls for an NHL anchored mixed use entertainment district connected to a Bus Rapid Transit station on the Georgia 400 express Lanes.

 Carousel

 A carousel that sits behind a floor-to-ceiling window in the food court was crafted in Brooklyn, New York by the Fabricon Carousel Company.
 The carousel's hand-painted fiberglass animals were modeled after those of a vintage Victorian carousel on Coney Island.
 It was shipped to Atlanta in December 1992 (originally to be displayed in the Perimeter Mall) and sat in a warehouse near Duluth for 8 months.
-On August 1, 1993, it was brought to the then uncompleted North Point Mall, and was assembled in a huge, unfinished, high-ceiling room that is now known as the Food Court.
+On August 1, 1993, it was brought to the then-uncompleted North Point Mall and was assembled in a huge, unfinished, high-ceiling room that is now known as the Food Court.
 Shoppers saw it operate for the first time a few weeks after the grand opening.
-The carousel was supposed to have been the centerpiece of the mall; however, due to a broken part it did not operate until a few weeks after opening day of the mall.
+The carousel was supposed to have been the centerpiece of the mall; however, due to a broken part, it did not operate until a few weeks after the opening day of the mall.
 Due to the COVID-19 pandemic and the lack of customers, the carousel closed in March 2020.
-However, in November 2023, the carousel re-opened.
-The carousel's normal operating hours are from 12 PM to 6 PM Sundays through Thursdays, and 12 PM to 7 PM on Fridays and Saturdays.
+It reopened in November 2023.
+The carousel's normal operating hours are from 12 PM to 6 PM on Sundays through Thursdays, and 12 PM to 7 PM on Fridays and Saturdays.